mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 BigLake tables allow querying structured data in external data stores with access delegation.
 For an overview, refer to the [BigLake documentation](https://cloud.google.com/biglake/docs).
 Access delegation decouples access to the BigLake table from access to the underlying data store.
 An external connection associated with a service account is used to connect to the data store.

 Because the service account handles retrieving data from the data store, you only have to grant users access to the BigLake table.
 This lets you enforce fine-grained security at the table level, including row-level and column-level security.
-For BigLake tables based on Cloud Storage, you can also use dynamic data masking.
-To learn more about multi-cloud analytic solutions using BigLake tables with Amazon S3 or Blob Storage data, see BigQuery Omni.

 Note that this section could also be done in the Google Cloud Console (the GUI).
 However, in this lab, we will do it on the command line.